MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 | Critical Failure | Gain 2 Unrest; spies are captured |

 ### Hire Adventurers
+_Contract independent heroes and mercenaries to handle dangerous tasks or resolve kingdom events._

 **Skill:** Diplomacy or Society
 **Cost:** Pay **2 Gold** when this action is attempted (contracts, supplies, and promises of treasure).
 **Limit:** This action may only be attempted **once per Kingdom Turn**.